Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 The voltage is usually used with non-DiSEqC capable LNBs to switch the polarzation (horizontal/vertical).
-When using DiSEqC epuipment this voltage has to be switched consistently to the DiSEqC commands as described in the DiSEqC spec.
+When using DiSEqC epuipment this voltage has to be switched consistently to the woke DiSEqC commands as described in the woke DiSEqC spec.

 The acceptable values are defined by :c:type:`fe_sec_voltage`.